pyabb/inventory-laravel-8/readme.md

 make build
 ```

-Run `make up` command to up the containers.
+Run `make up` command to up the containers if the containers are not active.
 ```shell
 make up
 ```